 Children with a parent who is a current employee at Kimpton Primary School with at least two years service at the time of application.
 A parent means the mother, father, step-mother or step-father of the child and in every case living at the same permanent address as the child.

-Any children who wish to take up their 30 hours entitlement.
+Children who take up their 30 hours entitlement.